jergason/blorg/_posts/2015-03-29-cynicism-and-experience.md

 good programmer within a week or two.

-Thanks to the accumulated experience and effort of hardware designers, language designers, and library creators, a competent programmer with could build it in a few hours today.
+Thanks to the accumulated experience and effort of hardware designers, language designers, and library creators, a competent programmer today could build it in just a few hours.
 Progress due to experience is real!

 If experience can be harmful, but also enables progress, what is the right way to share your experience with others?
 How do you gain experience